 Although cloud storage is considered as safe they may get hacked too like Dropbox got hacked in 2016 revealing passwords on 60 million users on the internet for sale.

-Keeping your data in the external disk is the safest way to protect the data, create multiple copies and don’t connect these Hard disks to the Internet.
+Keeping your data in the external disk is the safest way to protect the data, create multiple copies, and don’t connect these Hard disks to the Internet.

-8. Don’t fall in Cyber Traps
+8. Don’t fall into Cyber Traps